- Scientific name: Physalia physalis

 - Distribution: Generally found in warm and tropical seas around the world, but is present off British and Irish coastline, especially in the south and west, in the warmer months of the year.

-Many people are surprised to hear that the Portuguese man-o’-war can be found in British waters but it can indeed by present off the south west coasts of England and Ireland in the warm summer months.
-Technically, the Portuguese man-o’-war is not a jellyfish, as a true jellyfish is a single organism, and the Portuguese man-o’-war is actually a colony of separate polyps (organisms) that live together in the form of this species.
+Despite being referred to as a jellyfish, the Portuguese man-o’-war is in fact a different species, as a true jellyfish is a single organism, and the Portuguese man-o’-war is actually a colony of separate polyps (organisms) that live together in the form of this species.
 However, the separate organisms that make up the this species are incapable of independent life and need to be together in the form of the Portuguese man-o’-war to survive.
 The name of this species comes from the supposed resemblance (when they are seen floating on the surface of the sea) to the man-of-war ships, used by the Royal Navy from the 1600s to the 1800s.